 11.4 The Provider and its Staff involved in the supply of Goods, Facilities, Services or Works under the Contract shall comply with the Buyer’s policies relevant to the performance of the Provider’s obligations under the Contract and which have been made known to the Provider.
 Such policies shall include without limitation the Buyer’s health and safety and security policies that is effective at any time during the term of the Contract.
 The Provider will also commit to the LGA’s Equality and Diversity, Environmental and Social Value commitments.
 The Provider warrants and undertakes that the Staff engaged in performing the Contract shall have satisfactorily completed the Baseline Personnel Security Standard (“BPSS”) which requires verification of (i) identity (ii) employment history (iii) nationality and immigration status and (iv) unspent criminal convictions.
 If the Provider is a sole trader, the Provider will co-operate with the Buyer in providing the verification information which the Buyer may require to ensure that the Provider meets the BPSS.

-11.5 If any provision of the Contract is held to be invalid, illegal or unenforceable in whole or in part, it shall be deemed deleted, but shall not affect the validity of the other provisions of the Contract.
+11.5 If any provision of the Contract is held to be invalid, illegal or unenforceable in whole or in part, it shall be deemed deleted but shall not affect the validity of the other provisions of the Contract.

 11.6 The Provider shall not issue any press release or make any public statement concerning the Contract without the prior written consent of